aptly-io/grav-plugin-sectionwidget/README.md

   * `first`, `prev`, `next` and `last` are navigation button controls
   * `fullmenu` is a drop down control from which to select a section The last menu item does not corresponds with a particular section: it shows the whole pages at once.
-* `initial_section` has the value of the shown section when the page is opened.
+* `initial` has the value of the shown section when the page is opened.
   The value `full` with show all sections; the whole page.